-Table 6 lists the accommodations on DC CAPE assessments that are available to ELs, cross-referenced with recommendations regarding the effectiveness of the accommodation based on the English Language Proficiency (ELP) level of the student.
-See DC CAPE Decision-Making Supplement for how ELP is determined.
-Please note that students identified as EL monitored and in their first two years of monitoring status are eligible only for the extended time and word-to-word dictionary accommodations.
-Active ELs are eligible for all listed accommodations.
+Table 6 lists the accommodations on PARCC and DC Science assessments that are available to ELs, cross-referenced with recommendations regarding the effectiveness of the accommodation based on the English Language Proficiency (ELP) level of the student.
+See Section 4 for how ELP is determined.

-Table 6: Guidance on Selection of Accommodations for English Learners on DC CAPE Assessments
+Table 6: Guidance on Selection of Accommodations for English Learners on PARCC and DC Science Assessments